sandeep-sparrow/connectify-backend/README.md

 The database is stored in a Docker container, which is built using the PostgreSQL image.
 This allows for easy setup and deployment of the API.

-### The API also utilizes the following external APIs:
+## The API also utilizes the following external APIs:

-<sub>AssemblyAI's API for video summarization
+AssemblyAI's API for video summarization

-OpenAI's API for post categorization</sub>
+OpenAI's API for post categorization

 ## Getting Started